FREQUENTLY ASKED QUESTIONS ABOUT ANCHORED

 What are the requirements for admission?

-What does it cost to participate in the co-op?
+How much does it cost to participate in the co-op?

-When does Anchored Co-op meet?
+When and where does Anchored Co-op meet?

-What about subjects, curriculum and homework?
+What about teachers, curriculum and homework?

 How can I contact someone at Anchored Co-op?